emanic/door-codes/README.md

 Python script that automates the generation and storage of random, eight-digit codes for smart locks.

+It checks for repeat guests and tracks the number of stays.
+It reuses the door code of a repeat guest.

 It ensures that the code does not start with zero as many locks cannot accept such values.
 It also checks that the code has not already been used.
 If it has, it generates a new code.